Renegades Rising: Mouse

 Up the tunnel the ball’s edges glazed

-Beyond to the bowl of green and frozen
+Beyond to the bowl of green and frozen.

 His lies had increased over time.
-She’d heard the rumor that he had his sights on another girl.
+She’d heard the rumor that he had his sights on another woman.
 His new girl was the daughter of one of the bat farmers.
 She came with connections and a guarantee of food.
 If Amber was out of the picture, he would be able to keep the benefits of Amber’s hard work and have what the new girl offered.
-She now believed the rumors surrounding the fates of Darious’ previous women.
+She now believed the rumors surrounding the fates of Darius’s previous women.
 They’d ended up at the bottom of the Hole because of unfortunate accidents.

 Amber added the extra food and supplies to her backpack.
 The far end of the cavern had another opening.
-She’d put a bunch of glow worms in a jar there to see if she could make a light.
-Around the corner she’d find out if her efforts had worked.
+She’d put a bunch of glowworms in a jar there to see if she could make a light.
+Around the corner, she’d find out if her efforts had worked.
 The next part of the trek would be harder to navigate in the inky darkness.

 She rounded the next corner and could see a concentrated glow at head level.
 She’d found the jar.
-The glow worms were still alive.
+The glowworms were still alive.

 She lifted the jar and held it in front of her.
 The glow helped her find the first left turn.
 After fifteen paces, she took a sharp right, and one hundred paces later she came to the tiny tunnel that led up to DL-6.
 If she went straight, instead of to the left, she would go toward the lair of the biggest predator in the caverns.
-She shivered, remembering the blast of hot, odd smelling air, the strange noises, and the missing people.
+She shivered, remembering the blast of hot, odd-smelling air, the strange noises, and the missing people.

 She headed to DL-6.
 The journey had taken her an hour because she was being careful to be quiet.
 She put the jar in the corner of a dark ledge just in case she needed to go back.
 Not that going back was really an option, but it felt wrong not to leave an escape plan.
 She heard the flutter of a moth and snatched it out of the air.
-The moth would keep the glow worms alive for at least a month.
-She put it on their sticky strands so that the glow worms would feast.
+The moth would keep the glowworms alive for at least a month.
+She put it on their sticky strands so that the glowworms would feast.

 Amber crawled through the fissure closer to where it exited into DL-6.
 When she turned the corner, she squinted in the bright light.
-The light seemed harsh after the glow worm’s soft glow.
+The light seemed harsh after the glowworms’ soft glow.
 Her gut twisted in nervous anticipation.
 What would DL-6 be like?

-Strangers walked by and she heard the ever-present spiky ball of lies.
-People twisting facts to suit their own needs.
+Strangers walked by, and she felt the ever-present spiky ball of lies.
+People twisted facts to suit their own needs.
 Even here in this new community, people were the same.

 She couldn’t make out what he was doing with the flickering lights above him.
-The light didn’t fall on the path between houses, but mostly on the roof.
+The light didn’t fall on the path between houses but mostly on the roof.

 Two men stood chatting between two houses.
 The soft murmur of voices carried the discordant notes of untruths.
 The fact that people lied was unchanged.

 Amber sighed and rubbed her eyes.
 She hated to start over, but didn’t have any choice.
-None of the work mattered, she was a survivor.
+None of the work mattered.
+She was a survivor.
 She would watch and wait for an opportunity to reestablish a home.
 Maybe this time it would last.
-All she had ever wanted was a place to belong.
-A place where people would value her and her hard work and determination.
+All she had ever wanted was a place to belong, a place where people would value her and her hard work and determination.

 She leaned in to hear what he had to say.

 “Would you guys give me a moment?
-I need to meet someone here and they won’t come if you are here.”
+I need to meet someone here, and they won’t come if you are here.”
 His voice was deep and carried to her.
 She waited for the discordant note in his words, but she felt nothing.
 His words were like the single taste of chocolate she’d once scrounged.
-Smooth, and rare.
+Smooth and rare.
 What he said matched what was true.

 “Why not?”
 The other man asked.